 I am Indian and I am also obsessed with Indian food.
-Not just the Indian food that my mom made, but Indian food from all over the subcontinent.
+Not just the Indian food that my mom makes, but Indian food from all over the subcontinent.
 Each of India’s twenty-six states has its own distinct cuisine.
-Which means that you can wildly diverse dishes depending on which part of the country you are in.
+Which means that you can eat wildly diverse dishes depending on which part of the country you are in.
 Not every type of Indian food is available in D.C., but we do have a pretty decent representation of the variety of Indian fare that is out there.
 Here are my recommendations of the best spots for Indian food, and the dish you shouldn’t miss at each one of those venues.
 You should note my favorite dishes are vegetarian, because I’m a vegetarian.
 These restaurants are not all vegetarian however, other options are available.

 • 1190 New Hampshire Ave NW, Washington, DC 20037

 It’s hard to imagine how Chef Vikram Sunderam finds time to sleep, seeing as he serves as Executive Chef of five Indian restaurants in D.C., each with their own menu.
 The most popular of these five are the two Rasikas, and I find the sister restaurants to be different enough that I have a favorite dish at each one.
 At Rasika West End, the gujarati lasagna is a culinary dream come to life, with veggies sandwiched between layers of khandvi, a savory gram flour snack that hails from the state of Gujarat in India.
 The lasagne is drenched in a creamy gravy called khadi, which is studded with black mustard seeds.
 Sunderam is a genius at not only incorporating ingredients from different parts of India, but adding an international touch with his magic wand, as he did with this “lasagne.”